 Sally began her yoga journey began at the age of 14 and has been teaching since 2000.

-She is a fully qualified Yoga Teacher and Yoga Therapist in the tradition of T. Krishnamacharya.
+She is a fully qualified Yoga Teacher, Yoga Therapist and Vedic Chant teacher in the tradition of T. Krishnamacharya.

 In this tradition yoga is an holistic, practical and experiential practice that respects the needs and abilities of each student.
 Each student is encouraged on a personal journey towards physical and mental health and spiritual growth.
 Yoga for all stages of life.

 In addition to teaching the familiar yoga practices of asana, pranayama, mudra-s, visualisation, meditation and relaxation, Sally has a particular interest in Vedic Chant.

 Her inspirational and inclusive practices stem from the teachings of T. Krishnamacharya, following the guidance of her teachers T. K. V. Desikachar, his family and the teachers from the Krishnamacharya Yoga Mandiram.
 Sally teaches in a manner that includes each person in a way that is appropriate for them using all the "tools" of yoga.